ephbaum/EphWordsBlog/src/content/blog/2023/04/2023-04-08-2023-week-14-the-days-are-just-packed.md

 #### Sunday

 Sunday was a little gloomy, and knowing that we were facing a long week, we mostly stuck around the house.
-I worked a bit on a new project involving ChatGPT and a strong desire to gain a little more practical experience using Elixir & Pheonix Framework.
+I worked a bit on a new project involving ChatGPT and a strong desire to gain a little more practical experience using Elixir & Phoenix Framework.
 I talk about it a bit more [here](https://ephbaum.dev/2023-04-02-project-blog-elxrbb-innaugural-entry/).

 My friend Bald Mike arrived in Seattle via Amtrak for a one day "layover" before continuing on the LA.
 The train was not only shockingly on-time but actually about an hour early!
 This surprise would have been a great opportunity to meet up, but alas the lack of Sunday fast ferries for Kitsap Transit and one boat service on WSF meant that it would have been a challenge.